Watch for symptoms of COVID-19 that can appear up to 14 days after being exposed to the virus.

 COVID-19 symptoms can range from mild to severe.
 Sometimes people with COVID-19 have mild illness, but their symptoms may suddenly worsen in a few days.

-Testing is recommended for anyone with cold, influenza or COVID-19-like symptoms, even mild ones.
+Testing is available for anyone with cold, influenza or COVID-19-like symptoms.
 For more information on testing and where to go for testing, visit the Testing page.
+Infants under three months of age with a fever or symptoms should be assessed by a health care provider.

 The B.C.
 COVID-19 Self-Assessment Tool is also available for anyone that develops symptoms and can be used to help determine if you need further assessment or testing for COVID-19.
 Testing is especially important for groups that are more vulnerable to complications from COVID-19, or people who care for these individuals.